 Complete Guide to Dog Coat Types

 Understanding your dog's coat type is essential for proper grooming and care.
 Different coats have unique needs, shedding patterns, and maintenance requirements.
-This guide covers all major coat types and how to care for each one.
+This resource covers all major coat types and how to care for each one.

 Why Coat Type Matters